× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 In Ghana the project employs around 12 farmers and supports 500 through the training scheme.
 As in Mexico, where Aspire is experimenting with breeding chapulines (grasshoppers), the focus is on disseminating knowledge and equipment that lets small-scale DIY insect production flourish.
 Hopefully, this will change the insects in both societies from expensive delicacy to abundant protein source.

-More on Canada Farm
+More on Farm Canada

 Insect City Utopia: Inside the 'Cricket Reactor'